RoMcGill/H2R-PP5/README.md

    - image with a ImageField

 #### Brand_products
-has a class called Brand_Products fields =
+Has a class called Brand_Products fields =

    - brand with a ForeignKey to Brands to link the brands and the product by the brand.